cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/logging.md

     *   PostgreSQL system service log.
     *   Useful for gathering information about the PostgreSQL service such as version, process ID, build, and cluster information.
     *   Useful for monitoring cluster state and indexing tasks.
-    *   Useful for PostreSQL service troubleshooting.
+    *   Useful for PostgreSQL service troubleshooting.

 # RabbitMQ Logs